 Moving animals, even with the best of intentions, can lead to unintended consequences like displacing fish fathers from the eggs they were guarding.
 There are fish species that are very well-adapted to surviving with little water at low tide.

 Another exception is, of course, that you DO want to remove garbage that you are sure IS garbage and that has not become habitat (has life living on it).

 Another fabulous example of where the well-intentioned are not helping.
 These are not garbage.
 They are moonsnail egg collars.
 They are wondrous constructions to house and protect moonsnail embryos.
-There’s more information about them at the end of this blog.
+There’s much more information about them in my blog at this link.

 Barnacles too are living animals.

 No Squealing and No YUCK!
 This is negative and can perpetuate a physical reaction of disconnect and disrespect for the natural world.
 It is “rejection” and judgement of another organism being “wrong” rather than understanding the perfection of adaptations and evolution.
 Beach walks are about visiting organisms in their habitat and the gift of being able to learn that everything is the way it is for a reason.
 I find it helps to let children know, when about to lift a rock, that we are disrupting animals in their home so that we can learn and that, of course, the animals are going to be startled i.e. so they anticipate the potential of things like fish flopping about.